willingc/jhub-week/template-jhub.md

 *TODO - screenshot, notebook, or site page that shares metrics on JupyterHub development*

+### Mailing List activity

+*TODO - add summary and link to any important or ongoing discussions on JupyterHub*

+- jupyter mailing list
+- jupyter in education mailing list

 ### Upcoming conference talks and workshops on JupyterHub

 *TODO - add talks as needed*